Philippine Football Federation: Martinez era

 Under Martinez, the PFF also had a new headquarters, the PFF House of Football in Pasig, which was inaugurated by then FIFA President Sepp Blatter and AFC President bin Hammam in 2008.
 The PFF moved to the building after occupying the PhilSports Complex as its headquarters for decades.

 In 2009, a crisis affected the Philippine women's national futsal which resulted to the ouster of women's futsal coach Emmanuel Batungbacal and long-time men's national football coach Juan Cutillas.
-Batungbacal was sacked allegedly leading the futsal team in a tournament without sanction from the PFF.
-Batungbacal said that he had sanction and he claimed Martinez ignored to make a dialogue with him on the matter.
-The players who played under Batungbacal resigned from international duty as protests.
+Batungbacal was dismissed amid allegations that he led the futsal team in a tournament without PFF sanction.
+Batungbacal denied the allegation and said he had sanction; some players subsequently resigned from international duty in protest.
 Martinez said that a lack of suitable coaching license was the reason to Batungbacal's dismissal.

-On 27 November 2010 at the PFF 7th Ordinary Congress at the PhilSports Complex in Pasig, Martinez was ousted by 25 Presidents out of the 29 present member associations to approve a resolution made by 8 members of the Board of Governors calling for the ousting and replacement of Martinez as PFF president.
-Martinez was dismissed due to allegedly falsifying public documents and misusing funds.
+On 27 November 2010, at the PFF 7th Ordinary Congress at the PhilSports Complex in Pasig, Martinez was ousted by 25 Presidents out of the 29 present member associations to approve a resolution made by 8 members of the Board of Governors calling for the ousting and replacement of Martinez as PFF president.Martinez was dismissed amid allegations that he falsified public documents and misused funds.
 Mariano Araneta was named Interim President.

 Araneta era

 After serving as Interim President for about a year after Martinez's ouster in 2010, Araneta was elected as president on 26 November 2011 at a PFF congress held at the Astoria Plaza in Pasig.

-On 14 October 2016 at the Edsa Shangri-La Hotel in Pasig, the Online PFF Player Registration System was launched following a contract signing between the PFF, MMC Sportz Marketing and RSportz.
-The initiative by the PFF is among the first in Southeast Asia.
+On 14 October 2016, at the Edsa Shangri-La Hotel in Pasig, the Online PFF Player Registration System was launched following a contract signing between the PFF, MMC Sportz Marketing and RSportz.
+The PFF described the initiative as an early example of its type in Southeast Asia.
 The registration system will create a database of Filipino players which will be accessible to organizers of PFF-sanctioned tournaments.
 The registration system was planned to be online by November 2016.

 In November 2016, Araneta announced that the PFF will move its headquarters to Carmona, Cavite in 2017 where an artificial football pitch is due to be finished within the month.
 The new location will also house a dormitory, a natural grass pitch and corporate offices.

 The PFF's registration system dubbed "My PFF" was officially launched in June 2017 and will be embedded in PFF's website on 3 July 2017 to be more accessible for registrants.